DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 A small thin square steel plate is soldered to the PCB that acts as positive terminal, and one end of a long wire is soldered to the negative terminal of the PCB and the other end of the wire is wound in a tapered spiral shape that fits in to the plastic battery holder, as shown in the figure above.
 The spacing between the positive plate and spiral end is such that, the 18650 battery just fits exactly as shown in the figure below.
 The approximate size of the battery is 6.5cm. in length and 1.7cm. in diameter.
-Power bank constructed in such a way gives an output of 5V at 1A.
+Power bank constructed in this a way gives an output of 5V at 1A.

 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161208796-8a57a0ae-d422-4e6d-b468-fd16db803243.png"
 " width = "500" height = "350"></p>